 1. No majority

-It’s not that there hasn’t been absolute growth in the total number of Anglo households in Austin but rather it’s because the growth of other ethnic groups has outpaced the growth of Anglo households.
+It’s not that there hasn’t been absolute growth in the total number of Anglo households in Austin but rather it’s because the growth of other ethnic and racial groups has outpaced the growth of Anglo households.
 For example, the growth rate of Latino and Asian households far exceeds the growth of Anglo households in Austin.

 2. Decreasing families-with-children share in the urban core